Matevito/Calculator/README.md

 ---
-Calculator web page (an odin proyect... proyect?)
+Calculator web-page (an odin proyect... proyect?)
 ---
 ---
 What it does?
 ---
+ [some text]
+ ---
+Where to check the web-page?
+---
+[link to a preview]
+---

---WHat i learned with the proyect?--
+WHat i learned with the proyect?

---
+---
+[jscript functions and events]
+[solidify knowledge with the use and manipulation of arrays]
+---
 About me
---
+---
+[some text]